Kriaa89/VivaFit/readme.md

 - A historical log of workouts and milestones achieved.

 **3️⃣ Workout Plans:**
-- A list of tailored workout routines generated based on the user’s inputs.
+- A list of tailored workout routines generated based on the user's inputs.
 - An exercise library with filters for muscle groups and equipment for manual exploration.

 **4️⃣ Progress Tracker:**